gitworkflows/devpod/memory-bank/components/public-api-server.md

 1. **gRPC API**: Core API implementation using gRPC and Connect
 2. **Authentication**: Handles API tokens, session verification, and OIDC flows
-3. **Proxy Layer**: Routes requests to internal Gitpod services
+3. **Proxy Layer**: Routes requests to internal Devpod services
 4. **Metrics & Logging**: Collects and exposes metrics and logs
 5. **Validation**: Ensures request data meets API requirements
 6. **Webhooks**: Handles external service webhooks (e.g., Stripe)

-The component is designed to be the primary entry point for all programmatic interactions with Gitpod, abstracting away internal implementation details and providing a stable interface.
+The component is designed to be the primary entry point for all programmatic interactions with Devpod, abstracting away internal implementation details and providing a stable interface.

 ## Key Files and Structure